Low ink warnings / No printing allowed

 If you still have an error condition which prohibits printing, then the ink cartridge may have internal electrical damage (micro-electronics failure); such a failure is unrelated to the ink cartridge refilling process and naturally occurs with time, use and age of ink cartridge.
 Typically, when the cartridge fails the problem is ‘masked’ by the ink out/empty condition so it can be difficult to distinguish between the two.

-NOTE 1: A compatible or clone ink cartridge can be problematic when installed into the printer following refilling.
-Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular Canon ink cartridge packaging) and is essentially a “knockoff cartridge” of the Canon original/genuine ink cartridge.
-For the best refilling experience, only use Canon original/genuine ink tanks.
+NOTE 3: A compatible ink cartridge can be problematic when installed into the printer following refilling.
+Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular Canon cartridge packaging) and is essentially a “knock-off cartridge” of the Canon original/genuine ink cartridge.
+For the best refilling experience, only use Canon original/genuine or remanufactured Canon ink cartridges.

 NOTE 4: All cartridges being repeatedly refilled eventually do fail.
 Some cartridges/printers may encounter an unavoidable mechanical or electrical failure which is unrelated to refilling.
 Check for physical damage on the cartridge.
 Look at the print cartridge and see if there are any cracks, tears or missing elements.
 Any one of these can cause a failure.
 In these cases, you will need to purchase a new cartridge and start the refill process again after it has run out.